I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkcb_powerruntimecontrolrequest.md

 ## Remarks

-Although the driver can use any GUID in the <i>PowerControlCode</i> parameter, the following GUIDs that are defined in D3dkmddi.h are recommended.
+<div class="alert"><b>Note</b>  To avoid a possible deadlock, do not call the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkcb_setpowercomponentactive.md">DxgkCbSetPowerComponentActive</a> function until this function has returned.</div><div> </div>Although the driver can use any GUID in the <i>PowerControlCode</i> parameter, the following GUIDs that are defined in D3dkmddi.h are recommended.
 By using these GUIDs, the display port driver can issue Event Tracing for Windows (ETW) events, which are useful to profile driver performance issues.

 <dl>
 <dt><a id="GUID_DXGKDDI_POWER_VOLTAGE_UP"></a><a id="guid_dxgkddi_power_voltage_up"></a>GUID_DXGKDDI_POWER_VOLTAGE_UP</dt>